 Fast food burgers are thin to make cooking them quick and efficient.
 However, instead of doubling up on patties, I like to make mine quite thick at home.
 Ideally, you want about ¼lb or slightly under of raw meat per burger.
 Although not the most beautiful photo, here's an after shot of how thick I like my burgers.
 Aim for an inch and a half thick before cooking.

-Fast Food Burgers
+How to Make Fast Food Burgers at Home

 - Cast Iron Skillet